areitan/PocketMonster/README.md

 1. We decided to use a Kanban Board to help organize and assign tasks.
 2. We divided the Kanban Board into 4 sections
     * The Icebox is the container for things we'd like to add after we have our minimum viable product.
-    * We have a To-Do container where tasks are waiting to be assigned.
+    * The To-Do container where tasks are waiting to be assigned.
-    * We have items that are in process and assigned.
+    * The In-process container is for things we're working on and that are assigned.
-    * We have a section for items that we feel are completed.
+    * The Completed container is for items that we feel are complete at t his point.

 ### index.html and randomizedresults.html